edgeNEXUS/flightPATH/error-responses/README.md

 ![jetNEXUS Logo](/jetnexus.jpg)

+## These Rules

+These rules are mostly focussed on providing for intelligent handling of web server errors and similar.

 ### Installation

 Click on the rule you want to install (above), then click **Raw** and then click **Save [Page] As...** and download the text file to a suitable location.